telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/overview.md

 tags: overview
 published: True
 position: 0
-previous_url: /mvc-report-viewer-extension-overview
+previous_url: /mvc-report-viewer-extension-overview, /embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/
 ---

 # HTML5 ASP.NET MVC Report Viewer Overview

-The HTML5 MVC Report Viewer provides server-side wrapper which can be used in MVC applications.
+The HTML5 MVC Report Viewer provides a server-side wrapper that can be used in MVC applications.
 The MVC wrapper is built on top of the [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}).

 The HTML5 ASP.NET MVC Report Viewer exposes all the HTML5 Report Viewer options.
 The MVC wrapper renders the widget with the configured options on the page.

 The viewer works like the HTML5 Report Viewer in a client-server pair with the [Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}).

 > The MVC wrapper of the HTML5 Report Viewer can be used in MVC projects, where the MVC project appears as the client for the Reporting REST Service.
-Even if the Reporting REST Service is added in the same MVC project, the service does not operate in the MVC context.
+Even if the Reporting REST Service is added to the same MVC project, the service does not operate in the MVC context.
 If data modified in the MVC context is needed, it has to be saved in the data source, from where the Reporting REST service can access it.

 ## Requirements

-* The ASP.NET MVC Report Viewer is built on and requires [ASP.NET MVC 4](https://learn.microsoft.com/en-us/aspnet/mvc/mvc4) or newer framework.
+* The ASP.NET MVC Report Viewer is built on and requires [ASP.NET MVC 4](https://learn.microsoft.com/en-us/aspnet/mvc/mvc4) or a newer framework.
 * A reference to `Telerik.ReportViewer.Mvc.dll`.
 * The ASP.NET MVC Report Viewer is a server-side wrapper of the [HTML5 JavaScript Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) and you should conform to the HTML5 Report Viewer [Requirements]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/requirements-and-browser-support%}).
 The CSS and JS files must be loaded on the page before creating the HTML5 Viewer.